binocarlos/powerstrip-k8s-demo/README.md

 ![screen shot](img/screenshot.png "fig 3. screen shot")
 ###### *fig 3. screenshot of the guestbook app*

-### Step 6: Migrate database
+### Step 8: Migrate database
-Now it's time to tell kubernetes to move the Redis container and its data to node2 (the one with an SSD drive).
+Now it's time to tell kubernetes to move the Redis container and its data onto node2 (the one with an SSD drive).

-To do this we change the `nodeSelector` for the pod template (from spinning to ssd):
+To do this we change the `nodeSelector` for the pod template in the replication controller (from spinning to ssd):

 ```bash
 master$ kubectl get rc redis-master -o yaml | sed 's/spinning/ssd/' | kubectl update -f -
 ```

-Then - we delete the redis-master pod.
-The replication controller will spin up another redis-master but use the modified nodeSelector which means it will end up on node2 (with the ssd drive).
+Then, we delete the redis-master pod.
+The replication controller will spin up another redis-master and use the modified nodeSelector which means it will end up on node2 (with the ssd drive).

 ```bash
 master$ kubectl delete pod -l name=redis-master